OSGeo/OSGeoLive-doc/doc/quickstart/pygeoapi_quickstart.rst

 pygeoapi supports a wide range of backends to use as vector source, e.g. geopackage, PostGIS, Elasticsearch, WFS, etc. Via the GDAL OGR provider an almost unlimited set of other vector sources can be added.

 Interesting datasets to expose as OAPI-Features consist of real world data having multiple attributes and links to other resources.
-An example is https://ckan.dataplatform.nl/dataset/beperkingen-schiedam, a dataset listing all public limited areas in the city of Schiedam in the Netherlands, with various properties.
+An example is https://ckan.dataplatform.nl/dataset/beperkingen-schiedam, a dataset listing all public limited areas in the city of Schiedam in the Netherlands.
 This dataset happens to be available as a GeoJSON.
 We can configure it in pygeoapi using the GeoJSON provider.

 #.
 Download the GeoJSON file and place it in the tests/data folder.